JonSnowbd/note/readme.md

 For trading off some installation time and learning how to structure a save file(it's easy, I promise!) you get:

+- A built in per-project documentation journal with global(runtime) lookups for journal-specified variables.
+Create your own documentation with variable editing built in.
 - Very flexible and customizable transition system that lets you trigger a transition anywhere anytime, even outside of loading a new level or changing view.
 - Simple Mouse+Keyboard and Gamepad coexistance with logic nodes to help organize